Retirement Living Hub

 Dealing with a Busy Mind

-One of the most frequent complaints is “my mind is too busy.”
+One of the most frequent complaints I hear, and certainly felt myself, is “my mind is too busy.”
 This is a universal experience.
 Meditation does not aim to empty your mind, but rather to change your relationship with your thoughts.
-You learn to observe them, acknowledge them, and let them pass without getting entangled.

 • Non-Judgment: Avoid judging your thoughts as good or bad.
 Simply note their presence.